rzzldzzldesign/100-days-of-code/log.md

 **💅PROGRESS:** Finished off custom LESS styles for the Viva Mexico Mobi2Go ordering system!
 Then applied for the job :)

-**🤔LEARNINGS:** How to target specific classes between desktop and mobile by nesting selecters in LESS.
+**🤔LEARNINGS:** How to target specific classes between desktop and mobile by nesting selectors in LESS.

 **🌐LINK:** [VIVA!
 MEXICO ONLINE](https://vivamexicoleftbank.mobi2go.com/)